Climate Action Plan

 - enhancing environmental quality leading to significant cost savings over time

 Greening the local economy is a vital part of achieving our target to be a carbon neutral borough by 2040.
 Currently, 22% of our borough emissions come from commercial, institutional or industrial buildings.
-The Council is playing its role in supporting existing local businesses to decarbonise and develop sustainable business practices for the future and start the trend of greener businesses, with a provision of gradually expanding the support across the business community.
+The council is playing its role in supporting existing local businesses to decarbonise and develop sustainable business practices for the future and start the trend of greener businesses, with a provision of gradually expanding the support across the business community.

 - help businesses cut their carbon emissions and lower their bills, which will contribute to reducing the borough’s overall emissions.
 This will also encourage other businesses to go green.